systopia/funding/docs/administration/installation.md

 ```
 Trigger Action: Hover
-Selector: :not(#funding-form *)
+Selector: :not(.json-forms-description-tooltip)
 Interval: 100
 Timeout: 100
 ```

-The above selector restricts the module to the funding forms.
+The above selector allows it to use `descriptionDisplay: tooltip` in the Control options in JSON Forms specifications.
+Alternatively the selector `:not(.civiremote-funding-form *)` could be used.
+This will transform all form field descriptions in funding forms to tooltips.

 ## Install CiviCRM Extensions